 Veteran traders tend to swear by their own personal approaches to market trading, a process they have honed from years of experience that guides their interpretation of price behavior and ultimately their decision-making regimen when it comes to market entry and exit points.
 While quite a few veterans have learned to keep it simple, relying upon basic tenets regarding support and resistance to guide their trading activities, there is a much larger group that gets a bit more involved with Technical Analysis (TA), but even here, a veteran will tend to limit his focus to tried and true methods.

 There is also a very committed subset of traders that subscribe to a set of rules known as the Elliott Wave Principles, or “EWP” for short.
 Complex would be an understatement when describing this analytical method.
 Its enthusiasts, at least the ones that believe and accept the basic premises, glorify its conclusions, as if delivered from heaven above.
 If you are in a room filled with traders, perhaps one out of ten of the attendees will be an EWP aficionado, but beware of the other nine.
 If you dare to mention Elliott Wave Theory in their midst, they will shout heresy and all manner of expletives to record their abject disgust for Elliott and anyone that believes such drivel.

 Why such a harsh and negative reaction from an obvious majority?
 As straightforward as Wave Theory appears, many regard it as far too subjective to be of any benefit.
 Perhaps, too many traders have skimmed the surface of EWP, tried it out in real time, and came away a loser.
-It does take time and patience to learn the basics, then more time to gain enough experience with it to understand its many nuances that pervade each analysis.
+It does take time and patience to learn the basics in training, then more time to gain enough experience with it to understand its many nuances that pervade each analysis.
 In other words, it does not suit the whim of impatient traders, which happen to be the majority, whether we agree or not.